itera-io/terraform-provider-taikun/docs/resources/cloud_credential.md

 - `access_key_id` (String, Sensitive) The AWS access key ID.
 Required for AWS.
 - `availability_zone` (String) The availability zone of the cloud credential.
 Optional for Openstack.
-- `az_count` (String) The number of availability zone expected for the region/location.
+- `az_count` (Number) The number of availability zone expected for the region/location.
 Required for AWS, Azure and GCP.
+Defaults to `1`.
 - `billing_account_id` (String) The ID of the GCP credential's billing account.
 Conflicts with: `import_project`.
 - `client_id` (String, Sensitive) The Azure client ID.
 Required for Azure.
 - `client_secret` (String, Sensitive) The Azure client secret.
 Required for Azure.